Description of the low-level network protocol

 FLUSH_HDR: Clear the buffer (header + samples + events)

-The client sends the following 8 bytes
+The client sends the following 8 bytes:

 message definition (request)